Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

     returns (bytes32[] memory)
 ```

 Allows the caller to queue their deposit shares for withdrawal across any strategy.
 Withdrawals can be completed after `MIN_WITHDRAWAL_DELAY_BLOCKS`, by calling [`completeQueuedWithdrawal`](#completequeuedwithdrawal).
-This method accepts _deposit shares_ as input - however, the amounts received upon completion may be lower if the staker has experienced slashing (See [Shares Accounting - Terminology](./accounting/SharesAccounting.md#terminology) and [Slashing Factors and Scaling Shares](#slashing-factors-and-scaling-shares)).
+This method accepts _deposit shares_ as input - however, the amounts received upon completion may be lower if the staker has experienced slashing (See [Shares Accounting](./accounting/SharesAccounting.md) and [Slashing Factors and Scaling Shares](#slashing-factors-and-scaling-shares)).

 For each `QueuedWithdrawalParams` passed as input, a `Withdrawal` is created in storage (See [Legacy and Post-Slashing Withdrawals](#legacy-and-post-slashing-withdrawals) for details on structure and querying).
 Queueing a withdrawal involves multiple transformations to a staker's _deposit shares_, serving a few different purposes:
 * The raw _deposit shares_ are removed from the staker's deposit share balance in the corresponding share manager (`EigenPodManager` or `StrategyManager`).